apache/struts-site/source/getting-started/hello-world-using-struts2.md

 Your browser sends to the web server a request for the URL [http://localhost:8080/helloworld/hello.action](http://localhost:8080/helloworld/hello.action).

 1. The container receives from the web server a request for the resource `hello.action`.
-According to the settings loaded f rom the [web.xml](../core-developers/web-xml.html), the container finds that all requests are being routed to `org.apache.struts2.dispatcher.filter.StrutsPrepareAndExecuteFilter`, including the `*.action` requests.
+According to the settings loaded from the [web.xml](../core-developers/web-xml.html), the container finds that all requests are being routed to `org.apache.struts2.dispatcher.filter.StrutsPrepareAndExecuteFilter`, including the `*.action` requests.
   The `StrutsPrepareAndExecuteFilter` is the entry point into the framework.
 2. The framework looks for an action mapping named "hello", and it finds that this mapping corresponds to the class